hd1fernando/VSM/README.md

 documents matching the query, in decreasing order of cosine similarity, according to the vector space model.

-The document corpus consists in the books of Holy Bible in .txt format.
+The corpus of the document consists in the books of the Holy Bible in .txt format.
-Every .txt is a book of the Bible.
+All .txt is a book from the Bible.
-The books of the same name that contains more than one book in the normal Bible were add in only one file.
+Books of the same name that contain more than one book in the normal bible have been added in just one file.
-Ex: All books of Jonh (Jonh, 1 Jonh, 2 John, 3 John) is only one file .txt.
+Ex: All of John's books (John, 1 John, 2 John, 3 John) are just a .txt file.
-So, the corpus of the document contais 56 files.
+Thus, the document's corpus contains 56 files.